When Wikipedia writes Malawi’s national history

-Every January 15, Malawi celebrates John Chilembwe Day and remembers the life of Reverend Chilembwe, the first and perhaps the most revered of all the Malawian freedom fighters.
+Every January 15, Malawians celebrates John Chilembwe Day to remember the the first and perhaps the most revered of all the Malawian freedom fighters.
 Western-educated, Chilembwe returned to Nyasaland (now Malawi) around 1900, after 7 years studying theology in the United States, where he is believed to have encountered the works of black thinkers such as Booker T Washington, advocating black empowerment and pan-Africanism.

 On his return, Chilembwe was frustrated by colonial racism and he objected to the British government’s order that the Nyasas should go to Tanganyika (now Tanzania) and fight in the First World War against the Germans.
 His frustrations forced him into an unsuccessful rebellion that came to be known as the Chilembwe Uprising, soon after which he is thought to have died on February 3 1915, as he fled into Mozambique.
 His burial site is unknown and there is no consensus among historians whether he was indeed killed or simply disappeared.

 However, it is his bravery and love for his people that has made him a martyr and a national hero.
 Everyone learns about him at school and until last year his face was on all Malawian banknotes.
 Only the 500 Kwacha note (pictured above) now bears his face; other historical figures have been added on the rest of the banknotes, such as Rose Chibambo, a hero of the independence struggle and Malawi’s first cabinet minister.

 Newspapers have always carried supplements about Chilembwe’s life for Chilembwe Day — his achievements, vision and whatever lessons media organisations think Malawians can learn from his life.
 This year was no exception, but it was the first time in nearly ten years that I have read the supplements, as I had always been out of the country during this period.